liquiidio/UnityPluginSuiteGitbook/custom/examples/example_b.md

      var builder = new AssetsUriParameterBuilder().WithLimit(1);
 ```

-### Call the /assets endpoint, passing in the builder
+### Call the assets endpoint, passing in the builder
 ```csharp
      var assets = await assetsApi.Assets(builder);
 ```